varunkumar3618/SNLI-Experiments/README.md

 The final step is to download the nltk tokenizer.
 To do this, open the python terminal and run the following commands: import nltk nltk.download("punkt")

+# Models

+Sum of Words Model
+We use the sum of words model described in "A large annotated corpus for learning natural language inference" (Bowman et al.)  as a baseline.
+You can run this with: python main.py --word_embed_dim 100 --hidden_size 200